 Postgraduate Research in Southeast Asian Studies

 Southeast Asia and Australia are inextricably linked through geography and common regional interests.
-The University of Sydney has a distinguished history of research on Southeast Asia, with particular attention to Indonesia.
-Graduates with a deep understanding of Southeast Asia, particularly Indonesia, are in demand both in Australia and overseas in the fields of government, international agencies and non-profit sector organisations.
+The University of Sydney has a distinguished history of research on this diverse region.
+Graduates with a deep understanding of Southeast Asia, particularly Indonesia, are in demand both in Australia and overseas in the fields of government, education, international agencies and non-profit sector organisations.

-The Department of Indonesian Studies evolved from the former Department of Indonesian and Malayan Studies and celebrated its 50th anniversary in 2008.
+MA and PhD programs in Southeast Asian Studies are administered by the Department of Indonesian Studies.
 The department emphasises the importance of providing a rounded education in Indonesian Studies, producing graduates who have both language skills and significant country knowledge.
-The University has over 150 researchers working on aspects of Southeast Asia across all its faculties, and plans to establish a Centre for Southeast Asian Studies.
-The Southeast Asia Program can draw on this expertise to complement the concentration on Indonesia in the School of Languages and Cultures.
+The University of Sydney is home to the largest concentration of Southeast Asia specialists anywhere in the world, gathered under the umbrella of Sydney Southeast Asia Centre (SSEAC).
+The Southeast Asia MA and PhD programs draw on this expertise to complement the expertise on Indonesia in the School of Languages and Cultures.

-Academic staff in the school have expertise in areas such as Indonesian history, politics, social change (labour movements, civil society organisations, and social activism), literary and cultural studies, and linguistics.
-Visit the Department of Indonesian Studies Academic Staff page for more information.
+Academic staff supervise research in topics including Indonesian history, politics, social change (labour movements, civil society organisations, and social activism), literature studies, linguistics, and health communication.
+Visit the Department of Indonesian Studies Academic Staff page and Postgraduate Research Projects page for more information.

 For more information, visit the Department of Indonesian Studies website.

 Click on the relevant link below for information about admission requirements, fees and how to apply.